JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD: Observations

 For the 3-slitlet data, background subtraction is performed locally before drizzling the 3 exposures onto a common 2D pixel grid.
 For the single-slitlet data, we drizzle-combined data from the 2 exposures (MSA configurations).
 Then we subtracted the 2D background spectrum in a nearby slit (\#50981) that observed a relatively blank region of the image.

 To extract each 1D spectrum, \msaexp\ uses a Gaussian profile in the cross-dispersion direction, derived from an inverse-weighted sum of the 2D spectrum in the dispersion direction, based on the optimal extraction described in \cite{Horne1986}.
-The results are shown in Figure \ref{fig:spectra} for each observation.
+The results are shown in Figure \ref{fig:spectra} for each observation. {The plots show the numbers for the extraction Gaussian: offset $\pm$ width in pixels.
+There are no design choices to exclude any contribution from clumps A and B.}

-Finally, we stacked the 1D spectra, adding flux uncertainties in quadrature, yielding the spectrum shown in Figure \ref{fig:spectrum}.
+Finally, we {sum} the 1D spectra, adding flux uncertainties in quadrature, yielding the spectrum shown in Figure \ref{fig:spectrum}.
 This spectrum includes the total flux observed in all 4 exposures for JD1A and JD2A.